sksamuel/hoplite/README.md

   .build()
   .loadConfigOrThrow<MyConfig>()
 ```

+The `default` method on `ConfigLoaderBuilder` sets up recommended defaults.
+If you wish to start with a completely blank
+config builder, then use `ConfigLoaderBuilder.empty()`.

 There are two ways to retrieve a populated data class from config.
 The first is to throw an exception if the config
 could not be resolved via the `loadConfigOrThrow<T>` function.
 Another is to return a `ConfigResult` via